+Work-from-home burnout is real.
 It can be hard to get anything done—let alone work or job-hunting—when you’re at home due to a pandemic, wildfires or hurricanes are raging outside, and your kids need help with remote schooling.
-Uncertainty about the future can even make you take on more responsibilities as a precautionary measure, and it’s easy to get overwhelmed.
-Luckily there are ways to stay focused on the things you can and need to get done, ask for help, and monitor your mental health needs.
+Uncertainty about the future can even make you take on more responsibilities as a precautionary measure, and it’s easy to become fatigued and overwhelmed as a result of it all.
+Luckily, there are ways to stay focused on the things you can and need to get done, ask for help, and monitor your mental health needs.

 Focusing on what is actually achievable